cloudposse/packages/README.md

 ### Contributing Additional Packages
 In addition to following the Contributing section, the following steps can be used to add new packages for review (via a PR).
+If possible (and it usually is), you want to find an existing package with similarly packaged release (`.tar`, `.gz`, uncompressed binary, etc.), and copy and edit its Makefile.
-1. Clone an existing, similar, package within the vendors directory.
+1. Copy the Makefile from an existing, similar, package within the vendors directory.
 Name the new folder with the same name as the binary package being installed.
+2. Edit the Makefile, ensuring the `DOWNLOAD_URL` is properly formatted
+3. Run `make init` from within the directory to create the `DESCRIPTION`, `LICENSE`, `RELEASE`, and `VERSION` files.
-2. At a minimum, update the `VERSION`, `DESCRIPTION`, and `Makefile` to reflect the binary being installed.
-Ensure that a test task exist in the package Makefile.
+4. Ensure that a test task exists in the package Makefile.
+It should check the version number of the installed binary if possible.
-3. Test the install and ensure that it downloads and runs as expected (`make -C install <your_package> INSTALL_PATH=/tmp`)
+5. Test the install and ensure that it downloads and runs as expected (`make -C install <your_package> INSTALL_PATH=/tmp`)
-4. Test the apk build (see below)
+6. Test the apk build (see below)
-5. Update the `README.md` (`make init readme/deps readme`)
+7. Update the `README.md` (`make init readme/deps readme`)

 ### Testing apk builds